 Have you made your new year’s resolutions?
-Why not make good mental health practices top your list?
+Why not make good mental health practices top on your list?
 By actively working to improve your mood and care for your mental health, you can bring more goodness and light into each new day.
 Therefore, make these resolutions to improve the way you feel this year.
 If you need help making your new year’s resolutions a reality, reach out to The Willows at Red Oak Recovery today at 855.773.0614.

 1. I Will Ask for Mental Health Help When I Need It